rahulanugu/SC/web-application_docs/Developer Onboard/Web-Application_Starter_Document.md

 Appname can be found on the project page of the application that can be accessed from the dashboard from the Allscripts developer portal.

-## MongoDB Connection & Data models
+## MySQL Connection & Data models

 ### Connecting to the database

-The NodeJs server of the web application be it locally deployed or cloud-deployed connects to the same Atlas Mongodb online database.
-The connection details can be found in web-application/node/db.js
+The NodeJs server of the web application be it locally deployed or cloud-deployed connects to the same MySQL online database.
+The connection details can be found in web-application_docs/Backend/dbSetup.md

 If the database cluster needs to be switched, please make sure to update the URI in the above-mentioned folder.

-### Data models map for the currently used collection(i.e on 5/11/2020)
+### Data models map for the currently used collection(i.e on 8/17/2023)

 <table>